GameBoyCymru/gps-ml-activity-prediction/README.md

 2. Support Vector Machine (SVM)
 3. Gradient Boosting Classifier

 Additionally, GridSearch and CrossValidation techniques are applied to each of these algorithms to optimize their performance.
 A Long Short-Term Memory (LSTM) neural network is also implemented for activity prediction.
+For all algorithms, the accuracy is printed to the console, alongside the activity the algorithm has predicted for the file.
+Optionally, tabulate can be used to also display the prediction on a row by row basis all Machine Learning models.

 ## Project Structure